Faculty and Staff FAQ

 Social distancing is a practice designed to reduce the risks of spreading the Coronavirus while interacting with others.
-Please consider and apply the following while at work to the best of your abilities:
+Social distancing is maintaining a six foot distance between yourself and others.

 I am experiencing stress and anxiety.
 Does the University provide any resources?The Carebridge Employee Assistance program is available for employees and their families.
 Please call 1-800-437-0911 or visit www.myliferesource.com.
 The access code for Catholic University is HSBH4.

 I am not feeling well, whom should I tell?Please inform your supervisor if you are feeling unwell.
-If you need to leave campus or are unable to Work from Home, be sure to let your supervisor know as soon as possible.
+If you need to leave campus, be sure to let your supervisor know as soon as possible.

 How do I get a test?

 Faculty, staff and students who are experiencing any COVID-19 symptoms (https://www.cdc.gov/coronavirus/2019-ncov/your-health/quarantine-isolation.html), or are concerned they may have been exposed to someone who has COVID-19, should first contact their primary care provider for guidance about testing.
 Your primary care provider will triage your personal circumstances and be best situated to direct you to the most appropriate COVID-19 testing service, they will also provide care in response to any testing results.
 If you are unable to work with your primary care provider, the following agencies provide alternative testing services.